 Robi has been teaching for over a decade.
 He holds an MFA in Ensemble-Based Physical Theatre from Dell'Arte International.
 Robi has performed, toured, and lead workshops in Mexico, Venezuela, Puerto Rico, and the U.S. His work is diverse, from theaters to churches, plazas and schools, bringing theatrical and educational shows to all.
 Fueled by social justice and change, his passion is to create a physical, dynamic and poetic theatre that connects with people as sports connects with the fans.

-Dani is the Education Director at OCT where she runs the Young Professionals Company.
+Dani is the Artistic Director of the Young Professionals Company.
 She frequently acts, directs, and designs for OCT.
 Outside of OCT, she has performed with Sojourn Theatre, Chianti Club Presents, Tapestry Theater, and Miracle; plus she's a regular actor with Kaiser Permanente.

 David teaches drama at Portland's Northwest Academy, and has also taught for Portland Actors Conservatory, Profile Theatre Project and Northwest Children's Theatre.
 David has directed multiple Shakespeare productions, as well as works by Harold Pinter and Edward Albee.
 Previously, he was Education Director for Marin Shakespeare Company and Camp Director for The San Francisco Shakespeare Festival.

 Jeffrey is a music director, accompanist, and musical theater teacher.
 He was the owner of Theatre ETC in Chico, CA and the staff accompanist at Chico State.
 Since moving to Portland in 2010, Jeffrey has worked with Portland Center Stage, Broadway Rose, Valley Catholic High School, Robert Gray Middle School, Staged, and Oregon Children’s Theatre.